aviral1518/player/README.md

 # player
-Music and Video Player using React-Native Framework.
+It's an Android Application of Music and Video Player using React-Native Framework.